Market Structure

 Rothschild, M., & Stiglitz, J. E. (1976).
 Equilibrium in Competitive Insurance Markets: An Essay on the Economics of Imperfect Information.
 Quarterly Journal of Economics, 90(4), 629–649. https://doi.org/10.2307/1885326

-Seggregating risk to bilateral contracts protects all users and enables safe portfolio margin.
+Segregating risk to bilateral contracts protects all users and enables safe portfolio margin.

 Looping

 Looping is common in DeFi.
 It happens due to TVL limits on over-collateralized lending venues.
 Users loop to increase exposure, i.e. increase leverage, to an asset.
-WCM is under-collateralized, which means there is no need to loop - you can achieve the same result with 1 click and very low liquidation risk.
+WCM is under-collateralized, which means there is no need to loop - you can achieve the same result with 1 click and lower liquidation risk.

 Last updated